Michigan woman records her boyfriend threatening her with gun moments before she was shot, prosecutor says

 Mackey was pronounced dead at the scene.

-Dixon was arrested and charged with first-degree murder, carrying a concealed weapon, and felony firearm, which involves using a firearm while committing a felony.
+Dixon was arrested and charged with first-degree murder, carrying a concealed weapon and felony firearm, which involves using a firearm while committing a felony.
 He faces up to life in prison if convicted, Smith's office said.

-CNN has reached out to Dixon's court appointed attorney for comment.
+CNN has reached out to Dixon's court-appointed attorney for comment.

 "This video is being taken by a woman who's going to be killed in moments.
 It's unbelievable to me," Smith told WXYZ.
 "The last thing her family has of her is the video where she is pointing the camera at the man who's going to kill her."